Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

 ---
 title: "A gentle introduction to Sui Move, for Solidity developers"
 description: "For when you want your Solidity devs to cry in a new language"
-date: "2024-09-18"
+date: "2024-10-01"
 draft: false
 ---

 As a Solidity developer who got into the Sui world, with no previous experience of Rust, the first contact was a bit overwhelming for me.
-Sui-flavored Move doesn't follow the object-oriented programming (OOP) paradigm that you can find in the most popular high-level languages used today, and recycles Rust concepts, such as borrowing or typing, which are not explicitly explained in the official Sui documentation.
+Sui-flavored Move doesn't follow the object-oriented programming (OOP) paradigm that you can find in the most popular high-level languages used today.
+Rust concepts are also recycled, such as borrowing or typing, which are not explicitly explained in the official Sui documentation.

-This goal aims to help other Solidity, and OOP devs to get up to speed with with the main concepts used in Sui programming.
+This goal aims to help other Solidity and OOP devs in general, to get up to speed with with the main concepts used in Sui-Move programming.
 Especially if you had to grok everything in a week, like me.

 ## Move Objects

-To start, let's talk about a heavily marketed feature of Sui: objects.
+To start, let's talk about a heavily marketed feature of Sui: *objects*.
 This may sound confusing, as objects are a well-defined category in OOP languages, with common features.
 While both use the term "object," their implementations and purposes are quite distinct.
 Yes, they should have used another name, if you ask me.

-In Solidity, contracts are objects in the OOP-style, holding internal logic (code), along with data (say, token balance map), and are referenced with a single URI, called "address".
-Sui doesn't behave like this and separates logic and data, each having their own ressource identifier.
-OMG!
+In Solidity, contracts are objects in the OOP-style, holding internal logic (code), along with data (say, token balance map), and are referenced with a single URI, called "address". **Sui doesn't behave like this and separates logic and data, each having their own ressource identifier.** OMG!

 As a result, you have two types of data stored on chain:
-- Modules, which contain code/logic, but no data, as you would see it in a regular contract.
+- **Modules**, which contain code/logic, but no data, as you would see it in a regular contract.
 Modules are somewhat (but not exactly) similar to [libraries](https://scribe.rip/https:/medium.com/coinmonks/all-you-should-know-about-libraries-in-solidity-dd8bc953eae7) in Solidity.
 They cannot store data by themselves.
 Modules can be accessed/referenced using a classic address, and can't inherit from other modules.
-- Objects, which contain data but no logic.
+- **Objects**, which contain data but no logic.
 That said, they are still linked to the module that created them, and manages their lifecycle.

 Writing Move code consists therefore in architecting the relationship between "objects" and "modules".
 An object, which is a typed piece of data, is created by a module, and can be updated, or deleted, only by interacting with its associated module.
 Both are referenced using 32 bytes addresses (with a little tweak for objects, as we'll see in a minute).